Endotracheal Tube Intubation: Assisting

 Rationale: Recording the position of the tube provides a reference point to assess for possible tube dislodgment in the future.
-Common tube placement at the teeth is 21 cm for women and 23 cm for men.
+Common tube placement at the teeth is 21 cm for biological female patients and 23 cm for biological male patients.1

 Rationale: Suctioning removes secretions that may obstruct the tube or accumulate on top of the cuff.

 Rationale: Chest radiographs document actual tube location (distance from the carina).
-Correct placement is typically 3 to 7 cm (1.2 to 2.8 inches) above the carina.
+Correct placement is typically 3 to 7 cm (1.2 to 2.8 inches) above the carina.1

 The trachea and esophagus overlay each other, so a chest radiograph may not always confirm that the tube is in the trachea and not the esophagus.
 An ET tube placed bronchoscopically may not require chest radiograph verification (follow the organization’s practice).